AriFordsham/GHCWiki/implementing-trees-that-grow.md

 - Completely subsume Alan Zimmerman's [ Api Annotations](https://ghc.haskell.org/trac/ghc/wiki/ApiAnnotations), making them much easier to use.
 - Allow us to get rid of the annoying alternation between `t` and `Located t`, which pervades `HsSyn`

-Re-engineering `HsSyn` is a major exercise that touches a lot of code, so we need to move carefully.
-This page outlines the plan.

-Main protagonists: Shayan Najd and Alan Zimmerman.

-Main GHC branch: `wip/GrowableAST`

 ## Status